shanapu/MyJailbreak/README.md

 - sm_jihad_sprint_time: Time in seconds the player will sprint.
 Default 3.5
 - sm_jihad_roundtime - Roundtime for a single jihad round in minutes.
 Default 5
 - sm_jihad_hidetime - Time to hide.
 Default 20
-- sm_jihad_cooldown_start - Rounds until event can be started after mapchange.
+- sm_jihad_cooldown_start - Rounds until event can be start after mapchange.
 Default 3
 - sm_jihad_cooldown_day - Rounds until event can be started again.
 Default 3
 - sm_jihad_sounds_enable: 0 - disabled, 1 - enable sounds.
 Default 1
 - sm_jihad_sounds_start: Path to the soundfile which should be played on start.
 Default "music/myjailbreak/start.mp3"